Communist Party of Ukraine: During the Russo-Ukrainian war

+Banning

-On 16 December, the District Administrative Court in Kyiv satisfied the claim of the Ministry of Justice and banned the activities of the Communist Party.
-This ban was criticized by John Dalhuisen of Amnesty International, who stated that the ban was "the same style of draconian measures used to stifle dissent” as used by the Soviet Union.
+On 16 December 2015, at the request of the Ministry of Justice, the District Administrative Court in Kyiv banned the Communist Party for actions aimed at violating Ukraine's sovereignty and territorial integrity, collaboration with Russian proxy forces, and inciting ethnic hatred.
+This ban was criticized by John Dalhuisen of Amnesty International, who said the ban was "the same style of draconian measures used to stifle dissent" in the Soviet Union.
 On 25 January 2016, the Supreme Administrative Court of Ukraine denied the party in the consideration of the cassation of the (16 December 2015) ban.
 The court suspended the appeal for the time being until the Constitutional Court determines the legitimacy of the law on decommunization.
 Nevertheless, the party appealed its ban at the European Court of Human Rights.
 The attempts to ban the party never did forbid individual members of the party to take part in elections as an independent candidate.

 The party still sends in its required financial reports and is still listed on the website of the Ministry of Justice and the website of the Department of State Registration and Notary.
 In February 2019, the Central Election Commission of Ukraine refused to register the candidacy of Symonenko for the 2019 Ukrainian presidential election due to the fact that the statute, name and symbolism of the Communist Party did not comply with the 2015 decommunization laws.

-Views of the ban's legitimacy

 According to a Kyiv Polytechnic professor, who published an article in The Guardian, the party came into conflict with the Ukrainian government after the Revolution of Dignity due to prominent displays of support for ousted Ukrainian President Viktor Yanukovych during the Euromaidan protests and alleged involvement with the separatist movement in Donbas as well as the party's pro-Russian government agenda.
 However, the party did vote in favour of the impeachment of Yanukovych.
 Two days after the Ukrainian parliament changed its regulations regarding the required size of parliamentary groups, the Communist Party faction was dissolved on 24 July 2014.

 According to political scientist Tadeusz A. Olszański, the party "effectively supports the separatist rebellion" during the Russo-Ukrainian War.

-Explaining the withdrawal of the status of political party from the KPU and 2 of its satellites, the secretary of state security and defense Oleksandr Turchynov stated in July 2015 that the communist party took a treacherous position from the very first days of Russian aggression and acted as its Fifth Column.
+Explaining the withdrawal of the status of political party from the KPU and two of its satellites, the secretary of state security and defense Oleksandr Turchynov stated in July 2015 that the Communist Party took a treacherous position from the very first days of Russian aggression and acted as its Fifth Column.